-More information on O'Neill SPEA-IUPUI policies covering independent study, internships and minors can be found at http://bulletin.iupui.edu/.
+More information on O'Neill SPEA-IUPUI policies covering independent study, internships and minors can be found at at https://bulletins.iu.edu/iupui/2022-2023/schools/oneill-spea/overview/index.shtml.

 Degrees Awarded with Distinction

 O'Neill recognizes outstanding performance by awarding bachelor's and associate degrees with three levels of distinction to students.
 The levels of distinction are as follows: